 Chances are, students start lessons without their own horse and buy one as they get experience.
 Kids can begin with ponies, while adults can ride horses.
 Prices also vary if you take classes on a school horse or your instructor's horse or your own.

 Other riding schools offer lessons at a standard rate for all ages.
 However, some riding schools provide lessons and packages based on age.
-You can find horse riding lessons for kids ranging between $30 and $80 per session.
-Adult lessons will cost more.
+You can find one- to two-hour individual lessons (for five weeks) at a rate of $380 for kids and $400 for adults.
 To be sure, be clear about who's taking lessons to set accurate rates with your instructor.

 The duration of the lesson also influences horse riding lessons cost.
 Classes can take 30, 40, or 60 minutes per session.
 The rate varies on your chosen duration for the lessons.

 There are different types of lessons on horse riding.
 Typically, you can find classes for casual learners, beginners, intermediate, and advanced riders.